-She stared at the figure who reclined on the bed, at the book that now lay on the giant’s chest, at the long arms tucked leisurely behind a huge, stupid head.
+She stared at the figure who reclined on the bed, at the book that now lay on the giant’s chest, at the long arms tucked leisurely behind a thick, stupid head.

 She swung it hard against Goda’s startled face.

 “You bastard!
-You stupid bastard!
+You imbecile!
 You poison-eating, idol-worshiping, horse-faced, worthless Middlelander!”
 Kanna struck the giant again and again, but after the first blow, she was only meeting Goda’s outstretched palms.
 “Fuck you!
-Fuck you!
+Curse the womb that spat you out, goddamn you!
 How could you do this to me?
-How could you lead me through endless bullshit, telling me nothing—nothing—and then making me think I’d never see you again?
+How could you lead me in endless spirals, up and down endless staircases, telling me nothing—nothing—and then making me think I’d never see you again?
 What the hell is wrong with you?”